elephantscale/es-training-new/spark/slides/SPARK-Intro.md

 * __Adaptive Query Execution (AQE)__:
    - Can adjust execution plan at runtime (change number of reduces ..etc)
-   - Can even observe **data skew** and make changes (This is a big deal, as it happens a lot in real lifw workloads)
+   - Can even observe **data skew** and make changes (This is a big deal, as it happens a lot in real life workloads)
    - Can do effective joins automatically

 * [Source](https://youtu.be/OLJKIogf2nU)